snknitin/PyTorch_learn/README.md

 # Variables and Gradients

-Variable behavior is almost hte same as the Tensor, like you read above.Instead of passing torch tensors we can pass vvariables to the methods.
-The only difference is how we accumulate graddients in Variable.**Backward should only be called on scalar(one element tensor) or with gradient w.r.t variable**.
+Variable behavior is almost the same as the Tensor, like you read above.
+Instead of passing torch tensors we can pass variables to the methods.
+The only difference is how we accumulate gradients in Variable.

+* **Backward should only be called on scalar(one element tensor) or with gradient w.r.t variable**.
 So we usually take the mean or sum the expression to create a scalar and use backward on that.
+Like cost function.

         from torch.autograd import Variable
         a = Variable(torch.ones(2,2),requires_grad = True)